lingeringcode/lingeringcode.github.com/_posts/2013-02-16-notes-on-d-walls-dissertation-the-human-network.md

 title: "Notes on D. Walls' dissertation, The 'Human' Network"
 description: ""
 category:
-tags: []
+tags: [notes, literacy, access, methodologies, methods, ANT, cultural rhetorics]
 ---
 {% include JB/setup %}

-<blockquote>I update the definition of access as enacted to ask two important questions: what does access mean today and can we locate access as it happens?</blockquote> --D. Walls, 2011, p. ii
+(p. ii) "I update the definition of access as enacted to ask two important questions: <b>what does access mean today and can we locate access as it happens?</b>"

 What follows are some rough notes on Douglas Walls' dissertation that re-theorizes *access*.